 - Vitamin D deficiency.
 Sunlight produces vitamin D in your skin.
 Your body needs vitamin D to process calcium.
-Osteomalacia can develop in people who spend little time in sunlight, wear very strong sunscreen, remain covered while outside, or live in areas where sunlight hours are short or the air is smoggy.
+Osteomalacia can develop in people who spend little time in sunlight, wear very strong sunscreen or remain covered while outside.

 - Celiac disease.
 In this autoimmune disorder, the lining of your small intestine is damaged by consuming foods containing gluten, a protein found in wheat, barley and rye.
 A damaged intestinal lining doesn't absorb nutrients, such as vitamin D, as well as a healthy one does.

 - Kidney or liver disorders.
 Problems with your kidneys or liver can interfere with your ability to process vitamin D.